lWolvesl/blog/src/content/blog/dl.md

     - the value range is [0,255]
     - It`s always used in object detection or multi-class classification

+#### 9.3 SVM

+- Support Vector Machine is a type of machine learning algorithm that is used for classification and regression.

 ### 10 Convolutional Neural Network

 - Convolutional Neural Network (CNN) is a type of neural network that is commonly used in computer vision tasks.